Patient-led, research-grounded framework — exploratory tools

 GLA Axis Questionnaires for ME/CFS & Long COVID

 These questionnaires do not diagnose ME/CFS or Long COVID.
-They are designed to turn current research and biomarker data into a testable, falsifiable model that can be refined – or disproven – over time.
+They translate published research and biomarker signals into a testable, falsifiable model that can be refined — or disproven — over time.

 Choose your questionnaire